dotnet/roslyn/Troubleshooting-tips.md

 If you have access to a command-line, simply running `csc.exe` will print out the version of the compiler.

 For environments where you cannot use the command-line, you can include `#error version` in your program and the compiler and language versions will be printed as an error message.
 (Note this only works with C# 7.1 or later)

+# Investigating regressions and back compat issues

+Those are scenarios where you need to compile the same code with different versions of the compiler.

+The latest native compiler (pre-Roslyn) is part of the .NET Framework, so you can run it from `c:\Windows\Microsoft.NET\Framework\v4.0.30319\csc.exe`.

+For trying various Roslyn versions, you can create a new project with your code, and add a reference to the `Microsoft.Net.Compilers`.
+By choosing the source (nuget.org or myget.org) and the package version (see [versioning help](https://github.com/dotnet/roslyn/wiki/NuGet-packages#versioning)), you will be able to control what version of the compiler is used.
+Note that you need to _Build_ your project to compile the code with the desired compiler version (the IDE may show squiggles and use a different version).